Genel

 What Does a Plate Heat Exchanger Do?

-In Which Areas Are Plate Heat Exchangers Used?
+Where Are Plate Heat Exchanger Used?

-Plate heat exchangers are commonly used in heating, ventilation, and air conditioning systems.
+• HVAC Systems: Widely used in heating, ventilation, and air conditioning systems.

-They are preferred in factories, process lines, and power plants for safe and efficient heat transfer.
+• Industrial Plants: Preferred in factories, process lines, and power plants for safe and efficient heat transfer.

 • High heat transfer efficiency